RichiH/vcsh/README.md

 For example, you may not need to have your `mplayer` configuration on a server or available to root and you may want to maintain different configuration for `ssh` on your personal and your work machines.

-`vcsh` was designed with [mr][mr], a tool to manage Multiple Repositories, in mind and the two integrate very nicely. `mr` has native support for `vcsh` repositories and to `vcsh`, `mr` is just another configuration to track.
-This make setting up any new machine a breeze.
-It takes literally less than five minutes to go from standard installation to fully set up system

 A lot of modern UNIX-based systems offer pacakges for `vcsh`.
 In case yours does not read `INSTALL.md` for install instructions or `PACKAGING.md` to create